Kapil Sharma’s Friend Rajiev Dhingra Makes Shocking Revelations; Says Preeti Vowed To Destroy Kapil!

 A few months ago, Kapil Sharma was in news for his mid-air fight with Sunil Grover.
 Post this incident, many actors (Sunil Grover, Ali Asgar and Sugandha Mishra) quit The Kapil Sharma Show.
 Recently, the actor-comedian's health got upset and many shoots were cancelled.

-Kapil was also shooting for his Bollywood film, Firangi then.
+Kapil was also shooting for his Bollywood film Firangi then.
 The channel also gave him a break and the show went off air.
 Kapil promised fans that he will be back with a bang.
-And he did!
+And he was!
 Kapil was back with his new show, Family Time With Kapil Sharma.

 Kapil’s Controversies

-Yet again, Kapil and Sunil got into (fight) war of words on Twitter.
+Yet again, Kapil and Sunil got into (fight) a war of words on Twitter.
 It was said that to avoid unpleasant questions, Kapil and the makers/channel cancelled the press conference!

 FTWKS Received Negative Reviews

-His new show too, received negative reviews.
-Like The Kapil Sharma Show, a few shootings of the new show, FTWKS was also cancelled.
-(Kapil's film, Firangi had also bombed at the box-office.)
+His new show too received negative reviews.
+Just like in The Kapil Sharma Show, a few shootings of the new show, FTWKS, were also cancelled.
+(Kapil's film, Firangi had also bombed at the box office.)
 It was said that Kapil was fighting depression again because of failures.

 Kapil Abusive Tweets

-Bang, came another controversy!
-Kapil tweeted abusive messages defending Bollywood actor, Salman Khan.
+Bang!
+Came another controversy!
+Kapil tweeted abusive messages defending Bollywood actor Salman Khan.
 He also blamed and abused the system and media.
 He later claimed his account was hacked.

 The Comedian Abused A Journalist

-Soon, this message too, was deleted and another message was posted in which he abused a journalist.
-According to the report published on Spotboye, Kapil called the editor of the news portal on phone and abused him.
+Soon, this message too was deleted and another message was posted in which he abused a journalist.
+According to the report published on Spotboye, Kapil called the editor of the news portal over the phone and abused him.

 Kapil Filed Harassment Case Against Preeti, Who Made Shocking Revelations!

-Kapil has filed harassment case against his ex-managers Preeti, Neeti and the journalist.
+Kapil has filed a harassment case against his ex-managers Preeti, Neeti and the journalist.
 The copies of the statement were shared on his Twitter account.
 In interviews, Preeti made shocking revelations.
 She said that Kapil's girlfriend, Ginni didn't allow him to work with them.
 She opened up about her relationship with Kapil (that she had in the past) and was concerned about Kapil's health.

 Rajiev Dhingra Claims Preeti & Neeti Are Responsible For Kapil’s Plight!